Webreaper/GooglePhotoSync/README.md

 If you want to skip certain albums from the sync, put a file called 'exclude.txt' in the root folder to be synced.
 Any album names matching entries in the file will be skipped.

+### Running Headless

+If you want to run this in a headless, non-GUI mode on a platform without JavaFX, you can do this by doing the following:

+1. Run PicasawebSync on your Mac, and authenticate against Picasa/Google Photos
+2. Use the 'Export settings' option, which will save a picasasync_settings.xml file in your photos folder
+3. Download the PicasawebSync-headless.zip from the Github releases
+4. Run the headless app, passing in the settings file which has the auth key and sync settings.

+An example command-line for the headless app is:

+    java -cp picasawebsync.jar:* com.otway.picasasync.Main.Main -settings=picasasync_settings.xml

+Note that you should be cautious with the settings file, as the Auth key could allow somebody to access your Google Photos account.
+If you think it has been compromised, you should clear the token via the Google Account app settings screen.

 ### Disclaimer

 I accept no liability for any data loss or corruption caused by the use of this application.
 Your use of this app is entirely at your own risk - please ensure that you have adequate backups before you use this software.